Adaptive and Robust Multi-Task Learning: Introduction

-Below we provide a selective overview of existing theories that are closely connected to our analysis of adaptivity and robustness. \cite{CZL21} introduced a measure of task similarity and showed that the minimax optimal rate in MTL is achieved by either single-task learning or data pooling, which correspond to $\Omega = \RR^{d\times m}$ or $\Omega = \{ \bbeta \bm{1}_m^{\top}:~ \bbeta \in \RR^d \}$ in \eqref{eqn-intro-mtl}.
-Our theory covers more general scenarios than theirs. \cite{WZR20} and \cite{MFA20} analyzed the impact of task relatedness on linear models and one-hidden-layer neural networks when there are two tasks. \cite{BKT19} studied an online version of MTL and showed the benefit of task relatedness. \cite{KFA20} investigated multi-task PAC learning with adversarial corruptions.
-They assumed homogeneous tasks and focused on robustness against different types of adversaries. \cite{HKp20} studied the adaptation in nonparametric MTL under the Bernstein class condition.
-In another line of research, \cite{DHK20}, \cite{TJJ20} and \cite{TJJ21} considered representation learning from multiple datasets when the true statistical models share common latent structures. \cite{Bax00}, \cite{MPR16} and follow-up works presented generalization bounds on the average risk across tasks.
-Our focus is parameter estimation with task-specific error bounds.
+Below we provide a selective overview of existing theories that are closely connected to our analysis of adaptivity and robustness. \cite{WZR20} and \cite{MFA20} analyzed the impact of task relatedness on linear models and one-hidden-layer neural networks when there are two tasks. \cite{BKT19,DCG19} studied online MTL and showed the benefit of task relatedness. \cite{KFA20} investigated multi-task PAC learning with adversarial corruptions.
+They assumed homogeneous tasks and focused on robustness against different types of adversaries. \cite{HKp20} studied the adaptation in nonparametric MTL under the Bernstein class condition. \cite{DHK20} and \cite{TJJ20} considered representation learning from multiple datasets when the true statistical models share common latent structures.
+In the agnostic learning framework, \cite{Bax00} and \cite{MPR16} presented generalization bounds on the average risk across tasks, and \cite{BDS03} studied task-specific error bounds.

-\paragraph{Outline} The rest of the paper is organized as follows. \Cref{sec-warmup} studies multi-task Gaussian mean estimation as a warm-up example. \Cref{sec-methodologies} presents the methodology. \Cref{sec-theory} conducts a sharp analysis of adaptivity and robustness. \Cref{sec-numerical} verifies the theories and tests the methodology through numerical experiments.
+\paragraph*{Outline} The rest of the paper is organized as follows. \Cref{sec-warmup} studies multi-task Gaussian mean estimation as a warm-up example. \Cref{sec-methodologies} presents the methodology. \Cref{sec-theory} conducts a sharp analysis of adaptivity and robustness. \Cref{sec-numerical} verifies the theories and tests the methodology through numerical experiments.
 Finally, \Cref{sec-discussions} concludes the paper and discusses possible future directions.